dell/terraform-provider-powermax/about/CONTRIBUTING.md

 ### Feature request

-If you have an idea of how to improve this project, submit a [feature request](https://github.com/dell/terraform-provider-powermax/issues/new?labels=type%2Ffeature-request%2C+needs-triage&template=feature_request.md&title=%5BFEATURE%5D%3A).
+If you have an idea of how to improve this project, submit a [feature request][issues]

 ### Answering questions

-If you have a question and you can't find the answer in the documentation or issues, the next step is to submit a [question.](https://github.com/dell/terraform-provider-powermax/issues/new?labels=type%2Fquestion&template=ask-a-question.md&title=%5BQUESTION%5D%3A)
+If you have a question and you can't find the answer in the documentation or issues, the next step is to submit a [question.][issues]

 We'd love your help answering questions being asked by other CSM users.